 3. Add-on Product Subscription Expense

-It’s not unusual for some or all CRM users to also use an add-on product or products.
-There are thousands of CRM add-ons ranging from quoting tools, to sales intelligence services to email integration apps.
+It’s not unusual for some or all CRM users to use one or more add-on products.
+There are thousands of CRM add-ons ranging from quoting tools to sales intelligence services to email integration apps.

 Our assumption is an average expense of $20 per user per month.